ohowland/bms-gateway/docs/commissioning.md

 DHCP is not working correctly, why?

-question for Brandon:
 The SMA subtracts 1 volt from the charge voltage limit.
-Have you already anticipated for that in the Nuvation BMS?
-Should I artifically add 1 volt to the charge limit?

 First Startup:
 IE BMS OFF